itscodenation/flw1-rps-20-21-starter/README.md

 ### Day 4 Goal 1: Compare the user choice and computer choice to determine a winner

-- [ ] Write a compound conditional statement that compares the userChoice to the computerChoice
+- [x] Write a compound conditional statement that compares the userChoice to the computerChoice
-- [ ] Declare a variable to save the winner of the game
+- [x] Declare a variable to save the winner of the game
-- [ ] Display the winner to the screen in the result div
+- [?]
+Display the winner to the screen in the result div

 ### Day 4 Goal 2: Increase user experience (BONUS!)

-- [ ] Test that your game performs correctly in case of a tie
+- [x] Test that your game performs correctly in case of a tie
-- [ ] Clear the input value once a result is displayed so your game is ready to play again
+- [?]
+Clear the input value once a result is displayed so your game is ready to play again

 #### Wrap

-- [ ] Commit your changes!
+- [X] Commit your changes!

 #### Day 5

 ### Day 5 Goal 1: Create a function to handle your computer choice logic

-- [ ] Write a function called getRandomComputerChoice that does not accept any parameters and returns computerChoice
+- [x] Write a function called getRandomComputerChoice that does not accept any parameters and returns computerChoice
-- [ ] Move your `Math.random` inside your function
+- [x] Move your `Math.random` inside your function
-- [ ] Move your conditional logic that determines the computer choice inside your function
+- [x] Move your conditional logic that determines the computer choice inside your function

 ### Day 5 Goal 2: Call your getRandomComputerChoice function

-- [ ] Call your function inside your click handler so that it determines the value of your computerChoice variable
+- [x] Call your function inside your click handler so that it determines the value of your computerChoice variable
-  - [ ] HINT: Your getRandomComputerChoice function works correctly if it returns rock, paper, or scissors when called
+  - [x] HINT: Your getRandomComputerChoice function works correctly if it returns rock, paper, or scissors when called

 #### Wrap

-- [ ] Commit your changes!
+- [x] Commit your changes!

 #### Day 6